Gauranshgoel123/Python-and-MySQL-practicals/README.md

-# 2-stages-quiz
+# Python and MySQL practicals
-This has a 2 stage quiz using interfacing of mySQL with Python
+This has all of my python and mysql practicals